jakuzo/fwi-poker-fe/README.md

 - The Filter/Player Menu components/styles should probably be consolidated into a single component.
 - These two components in particular are rather large.
+- Continuous Deployment
+- Would like to have added an additional application script to allow the local frontend to communicate with the deployed API.
+- When creating a user, the user has an empty imageUrl and thus no profile pic.
+- When creating or editing a user, if there is a filter applied, the standard fetch is applied with no filter which makes the table reload seem odd.

 ## Deployment